cihanukan/vehicle-status/README.md

 Wiremock standalone server is used for external API calls in this project.

-#### To boot the Wiremock server, go to wiremock directory and simply run the following command from the terminal
+#### To start the Wiremock server, go to wiremock directory and simply run the following command from the terminal

 Go to wiremock directory in the project